mantidproject/documents/Design/Workbench/design-projectsaving.md

 	- Cons: Need to add _ _ getstate_ _ and _ _ setstate_ _ functions to every UI class which must return a pickle-able type (dict, list, int, string etc).
 Then setstate function.
 Unconfirmed if possible or not.
 - JSON Encoding
 	- Pros: Built in library of Python, "faster" than Pickling: https://www.benfrederickson.com/dont-pickle-your-data/, Potential to be integrated with C++ as it's universal
-	- Cons: Needs methods in every class
+	- Cons: Needs methods in every class, doesn't integrate fully with C++ (It won't translate a C++ class into a JSON file/string without an extra library)

 **C++**
 - Serialization with boost